 The consummate entrepreneur, being both imaginative and intuitive, Hiram has gained numerous acknowledgments and accolades.
 He has been profiled in several publications including Savoy Magazine, Diversity MBA Magazine, and Black Enterprise.
 Early career accolades include recognition as a top 40 under 40 by Crain’s Detroit Business and inclusion as one of Michigan’s most powerful African American leaders by Corp!
 Magazine.

 Hiram is also a demonstrated leader on the civic front.
-He is the Founder and Chairman of Catalyst Detroit a not for profit enterprise that focuses on projects and investments that advance the efforts of Black entrepreneurship, social innovation and economic development.
-He is the current chairman of the board for the Boys and Girls Clubs of Southeastern Michigan and serves on several other Detroit area and national boards including The Detroit Riverfront Conservancy.
-He was recently elected to the board of directors of the Automotive Hall of Fame and re-elected to the board of directors for the National Newspaper Publishers Association (NNPA).
+He is the Founder and Chairman of Catalyst Detroit a not-for-profit enterprise that focuses on projects and investments that advance the efforts of Black entrepreneurship, social innovation, and economic development.
+He is the former chairman of the board for the Boys and Girls Clubs of Southeastern Michigan and serves on several other Detroit area and national boards including The Detroit Riverfront Conservancy.
+He was recently elected to the board of directors of the and re-elected to the board of directors for the National Newspaper Publishers Association (NNPA).

-Hiram earned a Bachelor of Science from The New York State School of Industrial and Labor Relations at Cornell University in Ithaca, NY and is 32-year member of the Omega Psi Phi Fraternity, Inc. He currently resides in Detroit with his wife, Kimberly Blue-Jackson, and is the proud father of Hiram Eric Jackson III, a graduate of Morehouse College and is currently a Graduate student at HDS.
-Grace Jackson, a film student at Sarah Lawrence College in Bronxville, New York.
+Hiram earned a Bachelor of Science from The New York State School of Industrial and Labor Relations at Cornell University in Ithaca, NY, and is a 32-year member of the Omega Psi Phi Fraternity, Inc. He currently resides in Detroit and is the proud father of Hiram Eric Jackson III, a student at Harvard Divinity School, and is currently a Graduate student at HDS.
+Grace Jackson, is a film student at Sarah Lawrence College in Bronxville, New York.